|C*A P S||

 References and Acknowledgements

-Tim Goetze would like to express his gratitude to David T. Yeh for the ToneStack contribution and related discussion, to Sampo Savolainen, Klaus Tenner, Fons Adriaensen, Pete Leigh, Paul Davis, Paul Winkler, Damon Chaplin, Jonathan Liles and Niclas Wretström for discussion, and to:
+I would like to thank David T. Yeh for the ToneStack contribution and related discussion, and express my gratitude to Sampo Savolainen, Klaus Tenner, Fons Adriaensen, Pete Leigh, Paul Davis, Paul Winkler, Ricardo Crudo, Damon Chaplin, Jonathan Liles, James Morris and Niclas Wretström for bug reports, fixes or related discussion, and to:

 "Direct Design of Parallel Second-Order Filters for Instrument Body Modeling",

 Jon Dattorro, "Effect Design Part III: Oscillators: Sinusoidal and Pseudonoise",

 Jon Dattorro, "Effect Design Part I: Reverberator and Other Filters",

 Jon Dattorro, "Effect Design Part II: Delay-Line Modulation and Chorus",

 "flite: a small simple speech synthesizer",

 Steve Hollasch, "IEEE Standard 754 Floating Point Numbers", 2005

 Paul Davis and contributors,